 - Cost Savings – Not only are you paying for paper and toner with traditional forms, but also consider the additional cost of redundant workflows and resources to transcribe information, scan forms and shred paper.

-The great thing about electronic forms is they can be completed online from home, table or their phone and done prior to the appointment, from the parking lot or within the waiting room or exam area.
-Options for forms include COVID screeners, updated insurance information, prescription requests, patient information forms, vaccine clinic registration and more.
+The great thing about online medical forms is they can be completed from the home, tablet or phone and done prior to the appointment, from the parking lot or within the waiting room or exam area.
+Options for forms include COVID screeners, updated insurance information, prescription requests, patient intake forms, vaccine clinic registration and more.

 Karen Plevyak, RN, with Alternatives Medical Clinic was one of the first to implement Updox Electronic Forms.
 “Now, we can spend more time face to face with patients and they are spending less time on paperwork.
 That makes everyone happier,” she reports.